selene-bshe/Stanford-ME344/UserGuide.md

 ```
 slurm-[JOBID].out:        http://localhost:8888/?token=9c2ac0cca5ae89f93432c557c3c200c792f11ca2a37d714a
 ```
-and paste it to a broswer.
-The browser now opens a Jupternotebook.
+where the `[JOBID]` corresponds to the Jupyter job you just submitted.
+You can use `squeue` to check.
+Paste the URL to a broswer.
+The browser now opens a Jupyter page.

-Open a new Python 3 notebook, add and execute the following code:
+If you see `Visualization.ipynb`, open it and run the cell.
+Otherwise open a new Python 3 notebook, add and execute the following code:
 ```python
 import nglview as nv
 view = nv.show_structure_file("confout.gro")